tmarkec/row_to_grow/README.md

 ### SEO
 - When planning the SEO strategy for Row to Grow, our e-commerce website focused on rowing-related products, we began by conducting thorough keyword research.
 We utilized semrush.com and wordtracker.com to identify short tail and long tail keywords that we could use to improve our search engine rankings.

-- Our short-tail keywords include terms such as "rowing" "rowing products, rowing, rowing clothing, rowing accessories, rowing equipment, oars" while our long-tail keywords are more specific and include phrases like "rowing clothing for women, rowing clothing for man, rowing gear for rowers, rowing products for boats" By analyzing the results from Google Trends and related search queries, we were able to generate a comprehensive list of targeted keywords.
+- Our short-tail keywords include terms such as "Rowing Products, Rowing Accessories, Rowing Clothing, Rowing Books, Rowing Gear, Rowing Equipment, Rowing Apparel, Rowing Gift, Rowing" while our long-tail keywords are more specific and include phrases like "Rowing Clothing for Women, Rowing Accessories for Men, Rowing Books for Beginners, Rowing Gear for Advanced Rowers, Rowing Equipment for Competitive Rowing, Rowing Apparel for Outdoor Rowing, Rowing Gifts for Rowing Enthusiasts" By analyzing the results from Google Trends and related search queries, we were able to generate a comprehensive list of targeted keywords.

 - We strategically placed these keywords throughout our website, ensuring that they were included in important on-page elements such as headings, descriptions, and URLs.
 We also made use of the Strong tag where necessary to highlight key phrases and improve our website's overall searchability.

 ### User Stories

 #### Site visitor
 - As a site visitor, I want be able to register for the account so that I can get more access to the website content and to store my profile information
 - As a site visitor, I want to be able to view list of the products so that I can select some to purchase